alexweissman/workshop-hacking-eloquent/README.md

 ### 2

 Modify `BelongsToTernary::match`, which is responsible for matching eager-loaded models to their parents.
-Again, we have provided you with the default implementation from `BelongsToMany::match`, but you must modify it to collapse rows with the same `user_id` and `role_id` (for example) into a single child model.
+Again, we have provided you with the default implementation from `BelongsToMany::match`, but you must modify it to collapse rows with the same `worker_id` and `job_id` (for example) into a single child model.

 ### 3